ledgetech/ledge/README.md

 **Syntax:** `ledge.gset(param, value)`

-Sets a configuration globally.
+Sets a configuration option globally.
 This is only relevant during `init_by_lua`, allowing global options to be set once when the server reloads, rather than per request.

 ```lua
 http {